Introduction

 Supports

 Optimally try to place the object so that no or less supports are needed.
 E.g. can some objects be angled 45 degrees to avoid most supports.
 In that case a brim and/or support enforcers might be needed so the print doesn’t keel over.
 Some objects are better printed with Grid supports, especially when the underside is at different levels.
-I never use a Raft.
+I use a Raft for things that are so narrow they don’t stick.
+It can also be used to lessen warping.

-• Print Settings / Support material / Support material / Generate support material: on
+- Process / Support / Support / Enable support: on

-• Print Settings / Support material / Options for support material and raft / Support on build plate only: on
+- Process / Support / Support / On build plate only: on

-• Print Settings / Support material / Organic supports / Tip Diameter: 0.4
+- Process / Support / Tree supports / Tip diameter: 0.4

 Separate prints